 As soon as you know you want to find a short term rental property, you’ll want to start looking online and picking the brains of everyone you know in the area.
 Doing your research early is a great way to see what’s available in the area where you want to temporarily settle.
-Additionally, it gives you plenty of time to do everything that’s involved in the rental process, including negotiating the price and checking references.
+Additionally, it gives you plenty of time to do everything that’s involved in the rental process, including negotiating the price with the host and checking references.

 Airbnb and Vrbo are some great places to start your search for a short term rental property.
 Both sites allow you to search by destination and other specific criteria, such as the number of bedrooms and access to amenities like a pool or a gym.
 This makes it easy to find the perfect temporary housing for you.
 These options also make short term rent payments easier and eliminate the need to furnish the short term rental unit.